 Tuition and Fees

-The cost of attendance is an estimate of what it will cost for you to attend the Syracuse in Shanghai program for the spring 2021 semester.
-The cost is comparable to studying on main campus for the spring 2021 semester.
+The cost of attendance is an estimate of what it will cost for you to attend the Syracuse in Shanghai program for the fall 2021 semester.
+The cost is comparable to studying on main campus for the fall 2021 semester.

 The Syracuse in Shanghai program follows the same payment deadlines as main campus.
-The invoice will be emailed to your Syracuse email address on November 9th.
+The fall 2021 invoice will be emailed to your Syracuse email address on June 14th.
 If your invoice does not yet reflect your Syracuse in Shanghai charges, your account will be updated soon.
-You can view your updated account in Myslice, where you can also make payment.
-Unless you are on the payment plan, the bill due date is 11/27/20.
+You can view your updated account in MySlice, where you can also make payment.
+Unless you are on the payment plan, the bill due date is July 23, 2021.

 Estimated Program Fee: $2,600